 Composite veneers are a cheaper alternative to porcelain veneers and can be used directly on the same appointment.

-A naturally brighter, whiter smile can help enhance your appearance and provide a self-confidence boost, which is why one of the most popular dental procedures in our clinic is teeth whitening treatment.
+A naturally brighter and a whiter smile can help enhance your appearance and provide a self-confidence boost, which is why one of the most popular dental procedures in our clinic is Teeth Whitening Treatment.

-Unfortunately, things we enjoy such as coffee, tea, red wine, and tobacco, together with the natural ageing process, can contribute to our teeth not looking as white and bright as they should.
+Unfortunately, things we enjoy the most such as coffee, tea, red wine, and tobacco, together with the natural ageing process, can contribute to your teeth not looking as white and bright as they should.